-- a) SIDDHIVINAYAK INTERNATIONAL LIMITED is an International Company with Limited liability registered in Ras Al Khaimah Free Trade Zone Authority, U.A.E. under the registration no. 98 issued in accordance to the International Companies Regulations, 2006 of Ras Al Khaimah Free Trade Zone Authority regulations. - b) The company is registered to carry out activity of general trading and investments.
+- a) SIDDHIVINAYAK INTERNATIONAL LIMITED is a International Business Company with Limited liability registered in Ras Al Khaimah Free Trade Zone Authority, U.A.E. under the registration no. IC/098/07 issued on 5 April 2007 in accordance with Ras Al Khaimah International Corporate Centre Business Companies Regulations 2016. - b) The company is registered to carry out activity of general trading and investments.
 However the company has not generated any revenue as it has not carried out any commercial activity during the year. - c) These financial statements have been prepared as a stand-alone company, and reflect the operations of SIDDHIVINAYAK INTERNATIONAL LIMITED only and do not include the financial statements of its following subsidiaries:

 Name of the subsidiary % of holding

 Sharda Bolivia S.R.L 99%

-Sharda Colombia S.A.S, Colombia 99.48%
+Sharda Colombia S.A.S 99.48%

-Sharda De Mexico 99%
+Sharda De Mexico S. DE RL DE CV 99.99%

 Sharda Europe B.V.B.A 100%

-Sharda International Africa Ltd, S. Africa 100%
+Sharda International Africa (PTY) Ltd, 100%

 Sharda Malaysia SDN BHD 100%

-Sharpar S.A, Paraguay 90%
+Sharpar S.A, 90%

 Sharda Uruguay S.A 100%